Narcissists hate being wrong, largely because they think they never are.

 The Public Humiliation

-They might belittle, mock, or criticize you in front of others to make you feel small and insignificant.
+They might belittle, mock, or criticise you in front of other people to make you feel small and insignificant.
 Public humiliation is a power play.
 Leave the situation if you can, or hold your head high and don’t give them the satisfaction of seeing you squirm.

 The Guilt Gift